Fort Crawford Cemetery Soldiers' Lot

 Monuments and Memorials

-The United Daughters of the Confederacy erected the Jefferson Davis Monument in the 1930's near the entrance of the soldiers' lot.
+The United Daughters of the Confederacy dedicated a bronze plaque to Jefferson Davis in August 1953 near the street entrance to the soldiers' lot.
 Lt.
 Jefferson Davis served briefly at Fort Crawford as a young man; later he became the president of the Confederate States of America.
 Fort Crawford is one of at least four sites that claim to be the setting of Davis' elopement with the daughter of Zachary Taylor.
-The monument, estimated to date to the 1930's, consists of a large boulder with a bronze plaque.